 Why is my newborn breathing with mouth open?

 A newborn may breathe with their mouth open due to nasal congestion, which is the most common cause.
-Other reasons include enlarged tonsils or adenoids, structural issues like a deviated septum, or even a temporary habit after a cold.
+Other reasons include enlarged tonsils or adenoids, or structural issues like a deviated septum.1

 How to tell if baby is breathing ok in car seat?